skiselev/micro_8088/README.md

   * Initial version

 ## Known Issues
+* Version 1.2
+  * SW2.3 description on the back silkscreen incorrectly references SW1.3 for the *ON* position
 * Version 1.1
   * JP2 description on the back silkscreen suggests that the default JP2 position is *Open*.
 Since the recommended chipset is FE2010A and the recommended crystal frequency is 28.63636 MHz, the default JP2 position should be *Closed*
   * Update the silkscreen near ISA bracket mounting holes: The rectangles should be moved to the back silkscreen, and screw head sized circles should be shown on the front skilscreen